-- MAC Address the physical address of the router, as seen from the LAN.
-The value can't be changed. - > IP Address - Enter the IP address of your router in dotted-decimal notation (factory default: 192.168.1.1). - > Subnet Mask - An address code that determines the size of the network.
+- MAC Address The physical address of the router, as seen from the LAN.
+The value can't be changed. - IP Address Enter the IP address of your router in dotted-decimal notation (factory default: 192.168.1.1). - Subnet Mask An address code that determines the size of the network.
 Normally use 255.255.255.0 as the subnet mask.

 - a.
 If you change the IP Address of LAN, you must use the new IP Address to login the router. - b.
-If the new LAN IP Address you set is not in the same subnet, the IP Address pool in the DHCP sever will not take effect, until they are re-configured. - c.
+If the new LAN IP Address you set is not in the same subnet, the IP Address pool of the DHCP server will not take effect, until they are re-configured. - c.
 If the new LAN IP Address you set is not in the same subnet, the Virtual Server and DMZ Host will change accordingly at the same time.